 Mini mixer - if you have one, otherwise use a teaspoon or popstick

-- Prepare the powdered colour/s in two small cups - 1 teaspoon of each pigment with 2 teaspoons of olive oil from the allowance - ensure there are no lumps or undispersed pigment particles.
+- Prepare the powdered colour/s in two small cups - 1 teaspoon of each pigment with 2 teaspoons of liquid oil from the allowance - ensure there are no lumps or undispersed pigment particles.
 We recommend using a strong concentration of UM Blue - approximately 1 rounded teaspoon.

 If you are a beginner, we recommend you make a few batches before attempting this soap due to the complexity of steps.
 For how to make soap from Scratch, please see our Cold Process Soapmaking Instructions.
 You can also watch Soap Queen's You Tube Series on Cold Process Soapmaking.

 It can be a little overwhelming trying so many new things when just starting out.
 If you are more experienced, you can follow the instructions below.

 - Set out your equipment and weigh the oils and lye water as usual.

 - Bring soap to a thin trace and pour off approximately 150g (2/3 of a cup) into a cup or small jug and add the Ultramarine Blue colour and mix well.
 Use a mini mixer if required to ensure good colour depth and mixing.

 - Now pour approximately 250g of thinly traced soap and mix in the Royal purple liquid dispersion - again you can use a mini mixer if required.